 Visiting East Iceland requires some time, it is hours away from Reykjavík and does not include the most famous attractions of the country.
 This is why, unfortunately, too many travelers decide to skip it.
 However, there is a tremendous amount of places that are worth a visit.
-I will list 4 of them below, altogether, they can be visited in 2 to 3 days.
+Here are 4 fantastic things to do in the east of Iceland.

 I have been to the east for a few trips but none of them was long enough in my opinion.
 The eastern region of Iceland is too often ignored by travelers driving the Ring Road, this less visited area is full of gorgeous sites preserved from herds of tourists.
 You just need to know where to look, take your time and dare to wander aside of the Road n°1.
 This little guide should provide a few hints about what to do and where to go, although, please keep in mind that this is a non-comprehensive list.